Komitas

 Soghomon Soghomonian, (Note: Սողոմոն Սողոմոնեան in classical orthography and Սողոմոն Սողոմոնյան in reformed orthography.
 Sometimes anglicized as Solomon Solomonian.) ordained and commonly known as Komitas (Note: He is widely known as simply Komitas (transliterated as Gomidas from Western Armenian).
 His church rank, Vardapet, is sometimes used alongside: Komitas Vardapet (Կոմիտաս Վարդապետ), Gomidas Vartabed in Western Armenian.
 In the early 1900s, and as late as 1908, he signed his name as Soghomon Gevorgian (Kevorkian or Keworkian), after the Gevorgian Seminary.) (Կոմիտաս; – 22 October 1935), was an Ottoman-Armenian priest, musicologist, composer, arranger, singer, and choirmaster, who is considered the founder of the Armenian national school of music.
 He is recognized as one of the pioneers of ethnomusicology.

 Orphaned at a young age, Komitas was taken to Etchmiadzin, Armenia's religious center, where he received education at the Gevorgian Seminary.
 Following his ordination as vardapet (celibate priest) in 1895, he studied music at the Frederick William University in Berlin.
 He thereafter "used his Western training to build a national tradition".
-He collected and transcribed over 3,000 pieces of Armenian folk music, more than half of which were subsequently lost and only around 1,200 are now extant.
+He collected and transcribed over 3,000 pieces of Armenian folk music, more than half of which were subsequently lost with only around 1,200 now extant.
 Besides Armenian folk songs, he also showed interest in other cultures and in 1903 published the first-ever collection of Kurdish folk songs titled Kurdish melodies.
 His choir presented Armenian music in many European cities, earning the praise of Claude Debussy, among others.
 Komitas settled in Constantinople in 1910 to escape mistreatment by ultra-conservative clergymen at Etchmiadzin and to introduce Armenian folk music to wider audiences.
 He was widely embraced by Armenian communities, while Arshag Chobanian called him the "savior of Armenian music".

 During the Armenian genocide—along with hundreds of other Armenian intellectuals—Komitas was arrested and deported to a prison camp in April 1915 by the Ottoman government.
-He was soon released under unclear circumstances and, having witnessed indiscriminate cruelty and relentless massacres of other Armenians by the Ottoman Turks, Komitas experienced a mental breakdown and developed a severe case of post-traumatic stress disorder (PTSD).
+He was soon released under unclear circumstances and, having witnessed indiscriminate cruelty and relentless massacres of other Armenians by the Ottoman Turks, experienced a mental breakdown and developed a severe case of post-traumatic stress disorder.
 The widespread hostile environment in Constantinople and reports of mass-scale Armenian death marches and massacres that reached him further worsened his fragile mental state.
-He was first placed in a Turkish military-operated hospital until 1919 and then transferred to psychiatric hospitals in Paris, where he spent the last years of his life in agony.
+He was placed in a Turkish military-operated hospital until 1919 and then transferred to psychiatric hospitals in Paris, where he spent the last years of his life in agony.
 Komitas is widely seen as a martyr of the genocide and has been depicted as one of the main symbols of the Armenian Genocide in art.
 Collection of Works of the Composer Komitas Vardapet is included to UNESCO Memory of the World Register.